jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ### Basic Shell Commands

 The Shell is where we enter commands for navigation, manipulation, and creation of text files.
 Some of the basic commands covered in chapter 5 and 6 are in the table below.
 In the course of your career you need to memorize at least these commands by name and what they do.
-They have been broken down into 6 helpful categories by function.

 -------------------- ------- ------- ------ ------ -------- ------- -----
 meta-commands          cd      ls     pwd    file    date